imagekit-developer/imagekit-netlify/README.md

 ## Prerequisites

-Before starting, you need to have an ImageKit account to use the plugin.
-Then, you must set up a URL endpoint pointing to a web proxy origin as described below.
+Before starting, you need an ImageKit account to use the plugin.
+Then, you must set up a URL endpoint pointing to a web proxy origin, as described below.

 - Add web proxy origin by following [these steps](https://imagekit.io/docs/integration/web-proxy).